Purpose and Benefits

 All Geo's where this feature is available

-The new version of BlueStacks provides you with the new improved multi-instance manager which lets you create, arrange and manage instances with ease.
-On successful installation of BlueStacks, the instance manager desktop shortcut gets created automatically.
+The multi-instance manager lets you create, arrange and manage instances with ease.
+On the successful installation of BlueStacks, the instance manager desktop shortcut gets created automatically.

 a) Options and settings available in the new multi-instance manager

-The all-new multi-instance manager UI provides you with an option to create arrange and manage multiple instances with ease.
+The new multi-instance manager UI provides you with the means to create arrange and manage multiple instances with ease.

-All available options are explained below in detail.
+All available buttons are explained below in detail.

-2) The Arrange option available on multi-instance manager lets you arrange the instances in Grid or Diagonal layout depending upon your preferred setting in instance manager
+2) The Arrange button lets you arrange the instances in Grid or Diagonal layout depending upon your preferred setting for instance manager.

-3) The Settings option on multi-instance manager lets you adjust FPS and audio settings.
-It also provides you an option to arrange the instances in Grid and Diagonal layout.
+4) The Settings button on the multi-instance manager lets you adjust FPS and audio settings.
+It also provides you with an option to arrange the instances in Grid and Diagonal layout.
 You can also edit the number of Instances to be shown per row.

-The Batch operations default settings for Start interval and Batch create instances is 2 and 3 respectively however you may edit them.
+The Batch operations default settings for Start interval are 2 however you may edit them.

 - Start interval seconds refers to the gap of seconds in which instances will be launched.

-When an instance is created successfully you may see Four icons of settings, delete and create a shortcut on desktop and Disk Cleanup to it as shown in the image below.
+When an instance is created successfully you may see four more buttons for settings, delete, create a shortcut on the desktop and disk cleanup as shown in the image below.

-The multi-instance manager also lets you search for a specific instance by using the search window.
+The multi-instance manager also lets you search for a specific instance by using the search bar.

 - Settings for individual instances can also be managed from multi-instance manager

-- The Delete option lets you delete that particular Instance.
+- The Delete button lets you delete that particular Instance.
 Refer to the image below.

-- You may use the create shortcut option to create a desktop shortcut for that particular instance so that you may launch it directly.
+- You may use the create shortcut button to create a desktop shortcut for that particular instance so that you may launch it directly.
 Refer to the image below.

-- Another option of Disk cleanup is also available on the same UI, refer to our article How to free up disk space from BlueStacks?
+- A disk cleanup button is also available on the same UI, refer to our article How to free up disk space from BlueStacks?

-The instances running in Grid and Diagonal layout is shown below.
+The instances running in the grid and diagonal layout is shown below.

 b) How to create instances on BlueStacks?

-You may create instances either from multi-instance manager Icon created on the desktop or by launching the multi-instance manager from the BlueStacks side toolbar .
+You may create instances by launching the multi-instance manager created on the desktop or by launching the multi-instance manager from the BlueStacks side toolbar .
 Click on the new instance.

 c) Types of Instances and how can you create them?